 Note: For purposes of the DiversityInc Top 50 survey and this Meeting in a Box, we define senior leaders as those in the top three levels of the organization.

-[CLICK HERE to download a PDF of the full Meeting in a Box, our diversity-management training and educational tool available only to Benchmarking customers and DiversityInc Best Practices subscribers.]
+[CLICK HERE to download a PDF of the full Meeting in a Box, our diversity-management professional development and educational tool available only to Benchmarking customers and DiversityInc Best Practices subscribers.]

 Top leadership’s consistently making a very personal and visible statement of support for diversity and inclusion is paramount in the success of diversity-management initiatives in an organization.
 Without clear and consistent messaging from the CEO and senior leadership, staff at all levels will consider diversity and inclusion a nice, soft addition instead of an imperative for future success.

 “Good or bad, I have a reputation as being someone who is always willing to challenge the status quo and I expect others to do so too … From the first day I joined Novartis, when recruiting for open positions, I would say to hiring managers, ‘Show me your diverse slate.’
 And I would ask, ‘Who else have you considered?’”

 That messaging starts with the corporate website.
 A clear and prominent quote from the CEO, directly linking diversity and inclusion to business goals, is very important.
 It’s also necessary for both the CEO and senior leaders to frequently integrate diversity messaging into regular business communications, including the relevance of employee resource groups and of mentoring and sponsorship.
 Other best practices for CEO/leadership commitment used by almost all of the DiversityInc Top 50 companies include: